mattress class

-Years ago, when we heard customer after customer saying they’d rather shop for a used car than shop for a new mattress, we knew we had to do something to help.
+After hearing customer after customer say that they rather shop for a used car than shop for a new mattress, we knew we had to do something to help.

-We’ll give you an overview of how mattresses are made, commonly used materials, and what you should expect from your mattress purchase.
-When our informative session concludes, you’re free to browse our showroom or visit our competitors.
+Each class covers an overview of how mattresses are made, commonly used materials, and what you should expect from your next mattress purchase.
+When our informative session concludes, you’re free to browse our showroom, pop over to our Clearance Outlet, or visit our competitors.
+We promise this to be an all content, no selling experience.
+Reserve a spot.

 10 Tips to Buy The Best Mattress Ever